Full bench of Election Commission in Chandigarh to take stock of preparations for Punjab polls | Politics

 Punjab Chief Electoral Officer (CEO) S Karuna Raju received them at the airport here.

 The ECI team held separate meetings with representatives of national and state-level recognised political parties.
-Representatives from the All India Trinamool Congress, Bahujan Samaj Party, Bharatiya Janata Party, Communist Party of India, Communist Party of India (Marxist), Congress, Aam Aadmi Party and Shiromani Akali Dal met the poll panel.
+Representatives from the All India Trinamool Congress, Bahujan Samaj Party, Bharatiya Janata Party, Communist Party of India, Communist Party of India (Marxist), Nationalist Congress Party, Aam Aadmi Party and Shiromani Akali Dal met the poll panel.

 The commission heard their concerns and assured them that issues raised by them would be deliberated upon and examined.